-Before joining the Conservancy, Joel conducted government relations and project management in the Chesapeake region for The Conservation Fund.
-His work helped establish and expand protection for National Parks, National Wildlife Refuges and National Trails, including the Captain John Smith Chesapeake National Historic Trail.
-Dunn also worked with David Burke, a Senior Advisor to the Conservancy, to produce "A Sustainable Chesapeake: Better Models for Conservation" - a book highlighting conservation success stories in the Bay.
+Prior to joining the Conservancy, Dunn spearheaded government relations and project management in the Chesapeake region for The Conservation Fund.
+His work helped establish protection for National Parks, National Wildlife Refuges and National Trails, including the Captain John Smith Chesapeake National Historic Trail.
+Dunn has also worked on Capitol Hill and in conservation science.